THE SIP.tech SUB-IRRIGATION SYSTEM

 LifeSpace Gardens are designed for high-density growing.
-By using Square Foot Gardening method your garden can produce very high yields in a small space.
-Using this method can help eliminate wasted space used in traditional row gardening and space for weeds to compete.
+By using Square Foot Gardening methods, your garden can produce very high yields in a relatively small space.
+Using this method can help eliminate wasted space used in traditional row gardening, which can also leave space for weeds to compete.

 LifeSpace Gardens use only 20% of the space of traditional methods to produce the same amount of food!